peterjgs/first_aid/personal_first_aid_notes.md

 \vspace{-0.2cm}

 - level of consciousness
-- pulse - rate, strength and quality
 - respiration - rate, strength and quality
 - skin colour and texture
 - temperature
+- pulse - rate, strength and quality
 - blood pressure
 - SpO~2~ (blood oxygen saturation)
+    - pulse oximetry measures arterial haemoglobin saturation
+    - note it can be inaccurate due to reduced perfusion at measurement site, shock or hypothermia
+    - *pulse oximetry and respiration rate are **complementary** measurements and should not be substituted for each other*
 - capillary refill time
 - pupil reactions (PERL - **p**upils **e**qual and **r**espond to **l**ight - Are they equal and how do they respond to light?)
 - BGL - blood glucose level